VIG vs VYM

 VYM Overview

 VYM is structured a bit differently than VIG.
-The VYM tracks the FTSE High Dividend Yield Index.
-The purpose is to create a fund comprised of high dividend yield companies.
+VYM tracks the FTSE High Dividend Yield Index.
+The purpose is to create a fund comprised of high-dividend-yield companies.
 Each company has a history of paying above-average dividends to its shareholders.
-The fund is composed of 443 different stocks.
+The fund is composed of 536 different stocks.
 It has an expense ratio of 0.06%, costing $6 per year for every $10,000 invested into the fund.
-VYM’s dividend yield is 3.02%, giving you $302 for every $10,000 invested into the fund.
+The fund is also available in lower-cost Admiral shares.
+VYM’s dividend yield is 2.66%, giving you $266 for every $10,000 invested into the fund.

 VYM also differs in structure while holding more durable goods in their composition, such as Financials, Consumer Staples and Discretionary, and Healthcare.
 This is because these sectors are not growing as fast as Technology and other industries but pay higher dividends.

-VYM had an average return of 11.11% over the last ten years compared to roughly 11.97% for the benchmark.
+VYM had an average return of 10.17% over the last ten years compared to the benchmark.

 The Top 10 Holdings of VYM: